Mateuscruz19/Mateuscruz19/README.md

 ## About Me :

-- 👨‍💻 Currently working as a Software Architect mid-level at CineCritic.
+- 👨‍💻 Currently OpenToWork as a Software Architect.
 - 🎓 I'm finishing a SpringBoot Bootcamp focused on asynchronous queues.
 - 🏡'Lives in **SSA/BA -> CWB/PR**
 - 📜 Starting my 3th year in development.